savob/savobajic.ca/content/projects/personal/website.md

 <figcaption>The website's look on desktop for the personal project page</figcaption>
 </figure>

-Font based units found their main use in making sure that elements "felt" the right size such as figures not being taller than 15 lines of text (addressing the excessive scrolling issues).
+Font based units found their main use in making sure that elements "felt" the right size such as figures not being taller than a set number of lines of text (addressing the excessive scrolling issues).
 They were also used for the breakpoints regarding site layout since the headers needed to fit a certain number of characters in a row to have all six section in one row, otherwise they needed to be split across two rows.
 A similar story with the project columns needing a certain number of characters in a line otherwise they would be too narrow to read comfortably.

 This process really helped me improve my user experience on both mobile and desktop.

+### Designing my Homepage

+My homepage is completely different to the rest of the website so I actually prepare it as its own html template.

+Originally is served as little more than a landing page that had a little blurb and visitors had to navigate to pages of interest through the section tabs in the header.
+I wanted something more inviting and helpful for people that visit, so I decided on the layout that it uses now: introduction block, featured pages (I set these manually), and then my most recently updated pages.

+The introduction block is entirely written in raw html code that describes it.

+As for the two lists, I reuse the multi-column list structure I prepared but pass in specifically selected lists.
+For the featured projects list I use a hand-curated list of pages that I store in the header of the home page's `_index.md` file.
+For the most recently updated pages, I have Hugo go through all my pages and sort them by their most recent change based on the commit history.
+It then pulls out a handful of the most recently updated ones to put in the list.

+I feel that by showing these projects on the main pages, especially my hand selected ones makes the website feel much more of complete website.
+I have received feedback from friends that even though they weren't originally seeking some of the projects that are featured they still visited the pages because it was shown to them and it sparked their curiosity.

 ## Adding Content